SmBe19/LD38/assetcreation/LD38Monologue.md

 - (If water critical) My throat feels so dry. *Cough* Need water.
 - (If food is getting low) The crew’s been complaining that we don’t get enough food.
 Our situation is indeed quite dire.
 - (If food critical) We won’t hold out much longer if we can’t get anything to eat.
 - (If electricity low) Our batteries are almost dry.
-This would have terrible consequences for the operation of our ship.
+This would have terrible consequences for the operation of our station.
 - (If electricity critical) We have no power left.
 The systems of the station are shutting down and we’re freezing.

 **Event: Start of the War**

-What the fuck is that? … Explosions?
+What the fuck is going on down there? … Are those explosions?

 The headquarter is not responding.
 What the hell is going on?

-We’re seeing World War Three unfold right below us.
+Good god … We’re seeing World War Three unfold right below us.
 This is horrifying.

 Sarah … Robin … NO!

-We’ve gotten reports that all nations have crumbled…

 What does this mean for us?
 There certainly won’t be any more supply ships now.